-Bush fires are not unusual in an Australian summer but not even climate sceptics there can deny the number and scale of the outbreaks this summer are worse than any they remember.
+Bush fires are not unusual in an Australian summer but not even climate sceptics there can deny the number and scale of the outbreaks this summer are worse than any in recent memory.
 It's rare for the effects of Australia's heat to be seen, let alone felt, from this distance.

 But last week many thousands of New Zealand cricket fans who went to Melbourne for the Boxing Day test felt the heat too, and not only on the pitch.
 It was fortunate for the fans and the players that the match ended a day early.
 The next day the mercury went above 40C.
 The sun was so sizzling it became a wonder anything combustible was not catching fire.